dlang/dub-docs/docs/getting-started/install.md

     Since DUB is **bundled with the compiler**, you are unlikely to need to install it manually.
 However for Linux distros you may need to install it separately, which is described below.

-### Pre-compiled packages

-Pre-compiled DUB binaries are available for x86 (32 and 64 bit) machines for Linux, OSX and Windows on the [GitHub DUB releases](https://github.com/dlang/dub/releases).
-Extract the archive anywhere on your system and make sure the DUB executable is in your path.

 ### From source

 First clone the [dub repository](https://github.com/dlang/dub) from git: